abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 A summary
 ---

-For future reference, let's restate what a category is.
+For future reference, let's restate what a category is:

 A category is a collection of *objects* (we can think of them as *points*) and *morphisms* ( or *arrows*) that go from one object to another, where:
 1. Each object has to have the identity morphism.